mindis/snowplow.github.com/services/pipelines.md

 weight: 5
 ---

-# Data pipelines and algorithms
+# Data pipelines and analytics infrastructure

-The last few years have seen the development of a new breed of ETL tools that enable the construction of sophisticated, fault tolerent, scalable data pipelines.
-We employ many of those tools in the Snowplow data pipeline, including software tools [Hadoop] [hadoop], [Hive] [hive] [Cascading] [cascading] and [Scalding] [scalding], and cloud computing based tools e.g. [Elastic Mapreduce] [emr] and [Amazon Redshift] [redshift].

-We use that experience to assist clients develop and implement sophisticated data pipelines using these new technologies and cloud based services.
+Want to leverage Amazon Web Services and big data technologies to help you get get value out of your company-specific data?

+We have significant experience using Amazon Web Services including EMR, Redshift and Dynamo DB to build scalable, robust, fault tolerent data pipeline and data analytics infrastructure.
+We often use that experience to help clients implement custom data pipelines and analytic infrastructure to match their particular event models and data sets.

+We are familiar not just with AWS, but a range of open source data processing technologies including  [Hadoop] [hadoop], [Hive] [hive] [Cascading] [cascading] and [Scalding] [scalding], and BI and analysis tools including [Tableau] [tableau], [ChartIO] [chartio] and [R] [r], all of which we can stitch together to deliver agile datawarehousing and reporting solutions for fast-movign, data-driven companies.

 ## Experts in developing and delivering data processing infrastructure on AWS